tangerine-maniacs/compu-contador/README.md

 1110 -> 1000 | x 0 | x 1 | x 1 | 0 x
 1111 -> 1101 | x 0 | x 0 | x 1 | x 0

-Circuit has 28.5 gates.
+Circuit has 31.5 gates.
 (Gates can have more than 2 inputs, each input costs .5) 24 JK registers
-3.5 AND gates
+5.5 AND gates
-1.0 OR gates
+2.0 OR gates
-**This doesn't count the module to replace numbers**
+**This COUNTS the module to replace numbers** **Remember that wires can be shared, so the real number might be lower**

 ===================
 Working with list 1: ['0000', '1001', '1111', '1101', '0100', '1000', '1100', '0010']